 1. Voice of the Customer (VoC)

-Asking for, and acting on, customer feedback is considered a best practice for contact centres in 2018.
+Asking for, and acting on, customer feedback is considered a best practice for contact centres.
 According to Forrester, 68% of contact centres have a voice of the customer program, a percentage that has been steadily rising over recent years.
 Customer feedback can be captured through many sources, including post-call surveys, online surveys following a self-service interaction, email surveys (following an email or web chat interaction) and speech analytics (which can track customer emotions and keywords in conversations and drill down to root cause analysis of complaints).
 The key to VoC programs is to action the insights which are gleaned through the data collected.

 2. Multi-Channel Capability